 - You can produce well-structured, clear and detailed pieces of writing on complex issues.

-CAE has five papers – Reading, Writing, Use of English, Listening and Speaking.
-Each paper contributes 20% towards the final result.
+CAE has four papers – Reading and Use of English, Writing, Listening and Speaking.

 Candidates are expected to be able to understand the main point and the development of the theme of the text, identify text structure, deduce meaning or read closely to extract specific details.